 ASA was developed in the early 1980s.
 The 1st FDA approval for ASA was in 1995, but the procedure existed in other countries for years.
 You may recall, a large number of US citizens had ASA in Canada prior to it being available in the States.

 ASA is accomplished with an Excimer laser, which uses a cool UV beam to specifically remove (or "ablate") minuscule bits of tissue from the cornea to reshape it.
 When you change the shape of the cornea, it more accurately focuses light into the eye and onto the retina providing more precise vision.

-Patients who are nearsighted, farsighted, or have astigmatism can benefit from ASA.
+Patients who are nearsighted, farsighted, have astigmatism or age-related near-vision loss can benefit from ASA.
 When nearsighted, the surgeon aims to flatten the steep cornea; when farsighted, a steeper cornea is preferred.
 Astigmatism is corrected by smoothing an uneven cornea into a more regular shape.

 ASA is a fast procedure; you walk into the laser center, have ASA and walk out again.
 In fact, the actual surgery usually takes only a few minutes, and you are awake the whole time.
 Occasionally, the doctor will give you a oral sedative such as Valium before the surgery.